antnh6/antnh6.github.io/projects.md

 comments: true
 tags: [projects]
 ---
-#### Clicking on the image will take you to its corresponding code on GitHub :)
+#### Clicking on each image will take you to the corresponding code on GitHub :)

-- **Dog Breed Detector** - I implemented a CNN with AWS GPU to classify dog breeds or the most resembling dog breed among 133 available breeds when given as input an image of either a dog or a human.
+- **Dog Breed Detector** - Implemented a *CNN* using *Keras* on an *AWS GPU* to identify dog breed or the most resembling dog breed detected in a given image of either a dog or a human with 84% accuracy.
 <div align="center">
     <p >
         <a href="https://github.com/antnh6/Projects-in-Python/blob/master/5)%20Blackjack.py">